kyrissian/FakeStoreApp/README.md

 ## ⚠️ Important Note About FakeStoreAPI

 FakeStoreAPI is a mock API for testing purposes.
 All POST, PUT, and DELETE requests will return a successful response, but **no data is actually modified** on their servers.
-This is expected behavior and is clearly communicated within the app.
+This is expected behavior and is clearly communicated within the app on the homepage and all product action forms.

 ---